Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Introduction

 For the classical dual scenario of min-max allocation Lenstra, Shmoys, and Tardos~\cite{lenstrashmoystardos} gave a 2-approximation algorithm and showed that it is NP-hard to approximate within a factor of $3/2$.
 Using a configuration LP and a local search algorithm inspired by those developed for the Santa Claus problem, Svensson~\cite{svensson-minmax} managed to break the factor $2$-barrier for the integrality gap of the restricted version of the min-max allocation problem.
 Once more, this result comes with an efficient algorithm to estimate the optimum value up to a factor arbitrarily close to $\frac{33}{17}$, but not with an efficient algorithm to find such an allocation.
 The approximation factor was subsequently improved to $\frac{11}{6}$ by Jansen and Rohwedder~\cite{JR-11/6}, who later~\cite{JR-quasi} also provided an algorithm that finds such an allocation in quasipolynomial time.

 \paragraph{Organization of the paper} In Section~\ref{sec:topology} we present our topological tools and describe our proof strategy.
-In Section~\ref{sec:warmup} we demonstrate how our method works by giving a clean proof of the fact that the integrality gap is at most $4$.
-In Section~\ref{sec:economical} we introduce the two innovations that make our improvement on the integrality gap possible, and we use them in Section~\ref{sec:mainproof} to prove Theorem~\ref{thm:main-intro}.
-In the subsequent Section~\ref{sec:proofs} we give the proof of the two main statements from Section~\ref{sec:economical}.
+In Section~\ref{sec:warmup} we demonstrate how our method works by giving a clean proof of the known fact that the integrality gap is at most $4$.
+In Section~\ref{sec:economical} we introduce the main innovation that makes our improvement on the integrality gap possible, and we use it in Section~\ref{sec:mainproof} to prove Theorem~\ref{thm:main-intro}.
+In the subsequent Section~\ref{sec:proofs} we give the proof of the main statement from Section~\ref{sec:economical}.
 Finally, in Section~\ref{sec:2val} we prove Theorem~\ref{thm:smallepsilon} on the two-values problem.
 Background and intuition for the topological notions we use are provided for the interested reader in the Appendix.
+We also provide in the Appendix a guide to the notation and terminology used throughout Sections~\ref{sec:introduction} to~\ref{sec:2val}.